Umoja (album)

-Umoja is the seventh album by Dutch band BLØF, released on 3 March 2006.
+Umoja is the seventh studio album by the Dutch rock band BLØF, released on 3 March 2006.
 It was produced with the help of numerous international artists.
 50,000 copies of the album were pre-sold before it was released, and it became the number-one album sold in the Netherlands in the month after its release date.
 The title of the album is Swahili for "unity".

 A documentary about the album was made in September 2007.